 Can People Get BSE?

-There is a human version of BSE called variant Creutzfeldt-Jakob disease (vCJD).
-As of June 2008, 208 people worldwide are known to have become sick with vCJD.
-It is thought that they got vCJD from eating food made from cows sick with BSE.
+People can get a version of BSE called variant Creutzfeldt-Jakob disease (vCJD).
+As of August 8, 2016, 231 people worldwide are known to have become sick with vCJD.1 It is thought that they got the disease from eating food made from cows sick with BSE.
+Most of the people who have become sick with vCJD lived in the United Kingdom.
+Only four lived in the U.S., and most likely, these four people became infected when they were living or traveling overseas.

 Both vCJD and BSE are not contagious.
 This means that it is not like catching a cold.
 A person (or a cow) cannot catch it from being near a sick person or cow.
 Also, research studies have shown that people cannot get BSE from drinking milk or eating milk products, even if the milk came from a sick cow.